“Is it OK to be Christian and transgender?” and “What’s it like to be a transgender Christian?” are questions I get asked from time to time.

 Here’s what I think debating these passages does allow: It allows us to stay at a 101 level.
 It allows us to get caught in semantics and definitions of Greek and Hebrew words and allows us to continue to deny that we are talking about actual people with actual feelings and actual lives.
 It allows us to never move past this defensive posture of sin and apologetics.
-And so we prooftext and argue and accuse and waffle.
+And so we proof text and argue and accuse and waffle.
 We bring out people who can debate both sides.
 We try to build bridges between different communities.
 This isn’t a helpful conversation.

 As Brian says, we queer folks don’t have time for cheap theology.
-And this sort of proof texting is cheap theology at it’s worst.
+And this sort of proof texting is cheap theology at its worst.
 If you want to know what these passages say, read Justin’s book and then let’s move on.

-As we read throughout Scripture there is a large number of affirming passages for trans* and gender non-conforming people.
+As we read throughout Scripture there are a large number of affirming passages for trans and gender non-conforming people.
 We find righteous women warriors, a wonderful passage in Isaiah about Eunuchs being given a name and a family, Jesus’ words of affirmation towards Eunuchs, the man carrying a jar of water in the Passion narrative, the Ethiopian Eunuch in Acts, and much more.

 There is ample evidence that people who don’t conform to gender norms are not only accepted but celebrated throughout the Scriptures.
 So let’s start there.